CGowdy/flex-calendar/docs/product-spec.md

 - Removing a holiday reflows forward days back into available dates.

 Catch-up Forecast
-- Given current day is 11 and Abeka is day 52, when I apply “Tue/Thu = 2 days/day” for 4 weeks, then:
+- Given current item is 11 and the reference layer is item 52, when I apply “Tue/Thu = 2 items/day” for 4 weeks, then:
   - A forecast displays a new parity date and new projected end date.
   - On Tue/Thu in that range, total assigned “load” per day equals 2 days (or 1.5 for fractional settings).
   - Applying the plan updates the schedule accordingly and keeps labels consistent.